YottaDB/YDBDoc/ProgGuide/extrout.rst

 The <direction> indicates the type of operation that YottaDB performs on the parameter read-only (I), write-only (O), or read-write (IO).
 All O and IO parameters must be passed by reference, that is, as pointers since YottaDB writes to these locations.
 All pointers that are being passed to YottaDB must be pre-allocated.
 The following table details valid type specifications for each direction.

 ..
-  Remember to update the other tables in this doc and its duplicate table in MessageRecovery/errors.rst when you update this table
+  Remember to update the other tables in this doc and its duplicate tables in both this doc and in MessageRecovery/errors.rst when you update this table

 +-----------+---------------+----------------------------------------------------------------------------------------------------------------------------------------+
 | Parameter | Language      | Allowed Parameter Types                                                                                                                |